What Are Direct-Acting Antivirals for HCV Treatment?

 - Vosevi® (sofosbuvir, velpatasvir, and voxilaprevir)

 While DAAs are a huge improvement over the first drugs available for HCV, they do come with potential side effects.
-The side effects depend on which drug you take but the most common include:4
+Side effects can vary depending on the specific DAA drug you are taking.
+The most common side effects include:4

 - Diarrhea and abdominal pain